 “I see,” Mateo said, turning back to Shindia.
 “Does Anya help you feel better right now?”

-Shindia gave a small nod, tugging at the doll’s hair.
+Shindia nodded, tugging the doll’s hair.

-“I am here to do the best I can to make you feel better, and I think because your mother came and got me so quickly when you started to feel sick, that we have a pretty good chance.”
-He kept his tone higher and cheerful.
-“Your mother said you started feeling bad last night?
+“Well,” Mateo tried not to let hesitation betray his answer.
+It was hard for him to lie, even when he knew lies would be assuring – an unfortunate detriment to bedside manners.
+Was it better to lift people with empty hope than it was to bring them down with heavy truth?
+Even the temple seemed conflicted on that answer.
+“I am here to do the best I can to make you feel better, and I think because your mother came and got me so quickly when you started to feel sick, we have a pretty good chance.”
+He kept his tone light and cheerful.
+“Your mother said you started feeling bad last night.
 Can you tell me about that?”

+Shindia shrugged, her attention still rapt on Anya.
 “I was tired yesterday so I took a nap.
 When I woke up it felt like I had swallowed string and I couldn’t stop coughing.”

 “Have you eaten anything today?”
-Mateo asked.

 “I haven’t felt hungry.”